callpraths/callpraths.github.io/_drafts/geo-geos-perf.md

   - 19.31% &lt;geo_types::line::Line&lt;T&gt; as geo::algorithm::map_coords::MapCoords&lt;T,NT&gt;&gt;::map_coords (inlined)
 </pre>

-This simplified report shows that about half the CPU cycles are spent in iterators (over polygons and coordinates of polygons).
-The remaining time is spent in the individual polygons’ area computation (using the [shoelace formula][shoelace-formula]).
+This report shows that half the CPU cycles are spent in iterators (over polygons and coordinates of polygons) and the remaining are spent in the individual polygons’ area computation.

-In this case, a profiled _geos_ computation shows a similar CPU cycle distribution:
+A report for profiled _geos_ computation shows similar CPU cycle distribution:

 <pre>
 - 98.45% geos::algorithm::Area::ofRingSigned